brianspiering/quotes_from_others/README.md

 — Adam MacBeth

 "We reject: kings, presidents, and voting.
-We believe in: rough consensus and running code"
+We believe in: rough consensus and running code."
 — Dave Clark

 "Be conservative in what you send, be liberal in what you accept."